After tour, Emanuel touts Post Office as potential home for Amazon HQ2

 If only sheer numbers were enough to mask the Chicago’s area’s biggest drawback—the political dysfunction in Illinois that triggered the marathon state budget stalemate that has left Illinois’ massive pension crisis unsolved.

-The committee was announced on deadline date for “nominations” for Chicago sites suitable to become home to, what Amazon CEO Jeff Bezos has called “HQ2.”
+The committee was announced on deadline day for “nominations” for Chicago sites suitable to become home to, what Amazon CEO Jeff Bezos has called “HQ2.”

 City Hall refused to release the list of sites, or even the overall number.